jessicarush/python-notes/deployment.md

 ### Postfix

+Note that when you install postfix, a screen will come up where you'll be asked some questions regarding he installation of the postfix package.
+You can accept these with their default answers.

 Note that the default installation of postfix is likely insufficient for sending email in a production environment.
 To avoid spam and malicious emails, many servers require the sender server to identify itself through security extensions, which means at the very least you have to have a domain name associated with your server.
 If you want to learn how to fully configure an email server so that it passes standard security tests, see the following Digital Ocean guides: